 Shane Strange’s writing has appeared in various print and online journals in Australia and internationally.
 He is the author of two chapbooks Notes to the Reader and Dark Corner.
-His first collection of poetry All Suspicions Have Been Confirmed will be released in late 2020.
+His first collection of poetry All Suspicions Have Been Confirmed was released in late 2020.
 He is publisher at Recent Work Press and was Festival Director of the Poetry on the Move poetry festival from 2018-2020.

 Disquieting and deeply moving, Shane Strange’s debut collection inhabits a space that is somehow both intimate, and remote.
 All Suspicions Have Been Confirmed is marked by precise, pared back language, and immediate, hauntingly resonant imagery: we move through the space and places, the cities, the landscapes of these poems almost as we might move through a film, or a vividly remembered dream.